AryanNesti/BitFit_Part2/README.md

-# Android Project 5 - *BitFit*
+# Android Project 6 - *BitFit2*

 Submitted by: **Aryan Nesti**

-**Aryan Nesti** is a health metrics app that allows users to track the foods that they consume and their calories.
+**BitFit** is a health metrics app that allows users to track calories in the foods you ate

 Time spent: **3** hours spent in total